ONSdigital/sml-supporting-info/method-info/totals-and-components/totals-and-components.md

 ### Additional Examples

-For more examples of using this method with CSV files or by implementing the pandas package see the totals_and_components source code[documentation page](https://github.com/ONSdigital/sml-python-small/blob/main/sml_small/editing/totals_and_components).
+For more examples of using this method with CSV files or by implementing the pandas package see the totals_and_components source code [documentation page](https://github.com/ONSdigital/sml-python-small/blob/main/sml_small/editing/totals_and_components).

 ## Test Data